elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/scripts-async-defer.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The defer attribute tells the browser not to wait for the script.
 Instead, the browser does not continue to process the HTML and build DOM.
-The script loads “in the background”, and then runs when the DOM gets fully built.
+The script loads “in the background”, and then runs when the DOM fully builds.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />